github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ## Preview period

-Starting today, these new API enhancements are available for developers to preview.
+Starting today, these API enhancements are available for developers to preview.
 At the end of the preview period, these enhancements will become official components of the GitHub API.

-Since we're rolling out the [improved organization permissions][dotcom-blog-post] improvements slowly, these new API enhancements will only apply to certain organizations.
+Since we're rolling out the [improved organization permissions][dotcom-blog-post] improvements slowly, these API enhancements will only apply to certain organizations.
 Most of these enhancements will degrade gracefully (returning an empty array or something similar) if used on an organization that doesn't support improved organization permissions yet, but check the documentation for your specific API to see if errors are possible.

 While these enhancements are in their preview period, you'll need to provide the following custom media type in the `Accept` header: